sandbox/prouvost/README

 The last update was made in January 2024.
 It was necessary due to the struct Adapt being removed from src/ during the previous year, as the funtion calls using it were deemed to be done in an obsolete way.
 As a consequence, the current implementation of my code triggers a warning at compilation, but it has no impact on the computations.

-In this case, the interpolation error provide optimal meshes, and the constraint slightly penalizes the interpolation error.
+For this test case, the interpolation error alone provides nearly optimal meshes.
+Introducing the mesh-size constraint only slightly penalizes the interpolation error.

 Outputs